Leicester - Southampton: How to watch live, team news, odds, prediction

 Ralph Hasenhuttl’s Southampton are just three points behind Leicester in a congested pack of teams at the top of the table, as Saints beat Liverpool last time out and these teams are both capable of causing huge upsets.

-Leicester are more likely to finish in the top four with Jamie Vardy once again leading the charge, but if Danny Ings stays fit then red-hot Southampton could surprise everyone.
+Leicester are more likely to finish in the top four with Jamie Vardy once again leading the charge, but red-hot Southampton could surprise everyone.
 After Leicester’s huge win against Saints last season, there is now extra spice when these teams met.
 This should be a beauty.

 Here’s everything you need to know ahead as the Foxes and Saints collide.